Tech / AI

 5. Is the Source Digital or Analog?

-HDMI is a digital image standard, ensuring you get the source’s quality without degradation.
-If you’re using an analog source, such as a DVD player connected using RCA connectors, there can be a significant amount of interference or signal loss based on several factors.
+HDMI is a digital image standard that ensures you get the source’s quality without degradation.
+If you’re using an analog source, such as a DVD player connected using RCA connectors, there can be significant interference or signal loss, depending on several factors.

-If at all possible, switch to HDMI instead.
-Returning to our DVD player example, some models provide HDMI output and have internal upscalers designed to make DVD footage look sharper on modern HDTVs.
+If possible, switch to HDMI instead.
+Returning to our DVD player example, some models provide HDMI output and have internal upscalers that make DVD footage look sharper on modern HDTVs.

 6. Try a Different HDMI Cable or Port